9aia/manto/docs/index.md

 ## What is Manto?

-Manto is a framework that transforms Discord server configuration from a complex, manual process into a structured, file-based system.
+Manto is a toolchain that transforms Discord server configuration from a complex, manual process into a structured, file-based system.
 Instead of clicking through Discord's interface to configure channels, roles, and permissions, you define everything using YAML files in a familiar directory structure.

 ## Key Benefits